 These days, even though nothing about it has changed, the Second Amendment is the one and only part of the Constitution actually seen as constitutional by the Right Wing.
-(Causing certain politicians who don't know what's going on to keep repeating the magic words, "Second Amendment".
-It gets them votes, so what the hell?)
+(Causing nearly every politician, Republican or Democrat, right or left, to keep repeating the magic words, "Second Amendment", as if the Second Amendment says what the NRA says is says.)

 I, and millions like me, say the Second Amendment doesn't guarantee rights to gun owners.
 They, and millions like them, say it does.

 After the Supreme Court gave in to the NRA's demands to ignore that part about the well-regulated militia and give gun owners the seeming right to own any kind of weapon known to man, former Supreme Court justice John Paul Stevens, in an April, 2014 WaPo Op-Ed, proposed the addition of five words to the Second Amendment, clarifying what Stevens believes the original writers meant.
 Stevens' revised Second Amendment would read like this:

 "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms when serving in the Militia shall not be infringed."To which I say, forgive me, Sir, but. . .what militia, now?

 I'm nowhere near Justice Stevens' level of intellect but if that amendment is simply there to address a non-existent militia, it isn't much of a reach to conclude there's no longer a need for a Second Amendment.
 (The National Guard may be the closest we come to a state militia, but it's not made up of a motley band of citizens called up whenever the rascally Feds get out of line.
 It's an essential branch of the military, an adjunct of the Federal government, enlisted as needed during national emergencies. )